 Perspective | A young Black man with autism received a pardon, but remains behind bars.
-It’s time to ‘Free Matthew Rushin’.
+It’s time to ‘Free Matthew Rushin.’

 Nearly two years ago, on Jan.
 4, 2019, Matthew Rushin walked out of his family’s Virginia Beach home to pick up pastries at a nearby Panera and never made it back.

-What happened instead has divided people in his hometown, brought together autism advocates and black lives matter activists, and left Virginia Gov. Ralph Northam (D) sifting through the wreckage of two families to determine whether Rushin deserved the prison sentence he was handed.
+What happened instead has divided people in his hometown, brought together autism advocates and Black Lives Matter activists, and left Virginia Gov. Ralph Northam (D) sifting through the wreckage of two families to determine whether Rushin deserved the prison sentence he was handed.

 In June, when I first told you about Rushin, who was diagnosed with Asperger’s and ADHD as a child and later experienced a traumatic brain injury, his family was hopeful that Northam would offer him an absolute pardon and allow him to come home.

-A young black autistic man was sentenced to 50 years for a car crash.
+A young Black autistic man was sentenced to 50 years for a car crash.
 Tens of thousands of people are now calling for his freedom.

 This month, Northam granted Rushin a conditional and partial pardon, and reduced his sentence.